 Smaller charities with fewer resources can be especially vulnerable in these areas.

-A charity’s Responsible Persons should be aware of these risks and have processes in place to address them.
+A charity’s Responsible People should be aware of these risks and have processes in place to address them.

-Some charities undertake public advocacy towards achieving their charitable purposes or aims.
+Some charities undertake public advocacy to work towards achieving their charitable purposes or aims.

 A charity can promote or oppose a change to any matter of law, policy or practice, as long as this work furthers a charitable purpose.
 For example, a charity with the purpose of advancing the natural environment could advocate for policies that protect the environment.

-- engaging in, or promoting, activities that are unlawful or contrary to public policy, and
+- engaging in, or promoting, activities that are unlawful or contrary to public policy

 - promoting or opposing a political party or candidate for political office.